osawa-naotaka/unisearch/README.en.md

 Indexes can also be created in advance to reduce the amount of processing required when loading pages.
 When using a static site generator (SSG), indexes can be created at deployment time and placed as json files so that the indexes can be loaded from the client side using fetch, reducing the size of bundles in html files and reducing loading time when no search is performed.

 To convert an index into a JavaScript object, use the indexToObject function.
+This function is used when creating an index at deployment time in SSG and publishing the index as a JSON file.

 ```
 export function indexToObject(index: UniSearchIndex): UniSearchIndexObject